AhmadHamouda/transaction-service/README.md

 ## Testing Application

-1) Use swagger ui for test Anonymous user functionality [http://localhost:8060/swagger-ui.html]
+1) Use Postman or any RESTful APIs tool.